halcyondream/offensive-graphql/README.md

 Bundle GraphQL security testing tools from “Black Hat GraphQL” in two Docker images.

 Most of the tools are in the main Dockerfile.
-The commix image is standalone because it relies on the entire Metasploit Framework, so the resultant image is massive by comparison (over 2GB).
+The commix and eyewitness images are standalone; commix relies on the entire Metasploit Framework, so the resultant image is massive by comparison (over 2GB).
 All GUI tools are not bundled at all, so you will need to use your host OS or another means to run them.